Kemjiranug/Projects/README.md

 # My GitHub Portfolio

 Welcome to my GitHub Portfolio!
-This repository showcases my academic and practical projects in **Database Systems, Data Analysis, Information Retrieval, Web Development, and Machine Learning**, demonstrating my technical skills and problem-solving abilities.
+This repository showcases my academic and practical projects in Database Systems, Data Analysis, and Data Engineering, demonstrating my ability to work with data-driven systems and solve real-world problems using structured and analytical approaches.

 ---

 ## About Me

 I am a third-year Information and Communication Technology (ICT) student at Mahidol University, specializing in Database Systems.
-I have a strong interest in data-driven applications, system analysis, information retrieval, and full-stack development.
-My projects emphasize applying theoretical knowledge to real-world scenarios, including database optimization, data analysis, and web application development.
+I am focused on Data Analysis and Data Engineering, with a strong interest in managing, processing, and analyzing data to support effective decision-making.
+My projects apply theoretical knowledge to practical use cases, including data modeling, database design and optimization, data processing, and analytical reporting.
+I enjoy working across the data workflow—from organizing and preparing data to extracting insights—while building reliable and efficient data systems.

 ---

 ## Projects in This Repository

+### 1. Toyota Sales & Operations Data Warehouse (Phase 1)
+(Data Warehouse & Analytics Project)
+📅 Duration: 01/2026 – Present
+Analyzed Toyota’s business context to identify analytical and decision-making requirements Defined key KPIs, facts, and dimensions to support sales and operations analysis Designed a dimensional data warehouse using a star schema, including fact table grain and dimension structures Developed data warehouse design artifacts such as dimensional models and a data dictionary Prepared the foundation for future ETL processes and analytical reporting 📌 View Project:
+👉 Toyota Sales & Operations Data Warehouse

+---

+### 2. Restaurant Inventory Management Database
+(Data Analysis & Database Design Project)
+📅 Duration: 01/2026 – Present
+Analyzed restaurant order and inventory data to support operational and analytical needs Translated business requirements into a clean, normalized (3NF) relational schema Performed exploratory data analysis (EDA) using SQL to examine order trends, ingredient usage, and inventory turnover Evaluated data quality and query performance using constraints and indexing Prepared transactional data for analytical reporting and future data warehouse integration 📌 View Project:
+👉 Restaurant Inventory Management Database

+---

-### 1. Alzheimer’s Disease Pattern Analysis
+### 3. Alzheimer’s Disease Pattern Analysis
 *(Data Analysis & Visualization)*
 📅 **Duration:** 08/2025 – 11/2025